enasequence/read_docs/submit/assembly.rst

 To submit genome or transcriptome assemblies to ENA you must also provide some metadata to describe your research project.
-This helps make your data re-useable and searchable.
+This helps make your data reusable and searchable.

 .. image:: images/metadata_model_assembly.png
    :align: center